OswinLosper/oswin-losper-blog/content/pages/blog/challenges-of-automation-testing.md

   url: /images/bg2.jpg
 date: '2022-04-12'
 excerpt: >-
-  Challenges testers face with end-to-end testing and also tips on how to overcome them, to make you turn into an e2e testing hero.
+  Challenges testers face with end-to-end testing and tips on how to overcome them, to make you turn into an e2e testing hero.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'